salkuadrat/slide_drawer/README.md

 Then wrap the app home page with SlideDrawer.

-To use the basic SlideDrawer, you only need to define items (List of MenuItem) to generate menu in your drawer.
+To use the basic SlideDrawer, you only need to define items (List of SlideDrawerMenuItem) to generate menu in your drawer.
 The drawer will use your default theme color as drawer background, and theme brightness as drawer brightness.

 ```dart
 class App extends StatelessWidget {